carloscleton/ClinicaDigital/replit.md

 - June 21, 2025.
 Added Google Maps embed to contact page showing real clinic location in Baturité
 - June 21, 2025.
 Updated clinic name throughout the website from "MedCare" to "San Mathews Clínica e Laboratório Ltda"
 - June 21, 2025.
 Updated phone number in header to 55(85)99408-6263 for both desktop and mobile views
 - June 21, 2025.
-Moved Dashboard menu item to second position (after Início) and added highlight styling with blue background
+Moved Dashboard menu item to first position (before Início) and added highlight styling with blue background

 ## User Preferences